Member of Hamas’ military wing killed by Israeli drone strike

 The war in Gaza erupted after Hamas-led terrorists stormed into southern Israel on Oct.
 7, killing some 1,200 people, mostly civilians, and taking around 250 hostage.
 Since then, there have been near-daily exchanges along the Lebanon-Israel border and international mediators have scrambled to prevent an all-out war in tiny Lebanon.

-In retaliation for the Hamas attack, Israel’s launched an offensive into the Gaza Strip that has so far killed more than 31,000 Palestinians, according to the Hamas-run Health Ministry in Gaza.
+In retaliation for the Hamas attack, Israel launched an offensive into the Gaza Strip that has so far killed more than 31,000 Palestinians, according to the Hamas-run Health Ministry in Gaza.

 Hezbollah has vowed not to stop the fighting until a cease-fire is reached in Gaza.